-The Diabetes Trials Unit (DTU) is a fully registered UK Clinical Research Collaboration Clinical Trials Unit, specialising in performing national and multinational clinical trials related to diabetes, and a member of the Medical Sciences Division Clinical Trials Sub-Committee.[More about the DTU]
+The Diabetes Trials Unit (DTU) is a fully registered UK Clinical Research Collaboration Clinical Trials Unit, specialising in performing local, national and multinational clinical trials related to the treatment and management of cardiometabolic and related disorders.[More about the DTU]

 Patients and the public can get involved in research in a number of ways, including as a participant in a trial, by determining research priorities, or by contributing to the design or dissemination of research.
 Read more about getting involved here

 Watch our video to hear the experience of previous trial participants and the views of our research staff.

 Participants in our trials may be patients, with diabetes or other medical conditions, or healthy volunteers.
 Please visit our Trials page if you are interested getting involved to see our trials that are recruiting currently.

 Glucocorticoid induced hyperglycaemia and the development of type 2 diabetes mellitus are major downsides to the use of steroids for the treatment of acute and chronic inflammatory diseases.
 In a randomised controlled trial Professor Tomlinson and colleagues working with Professor Holman and the Diabetes Trials Unit have investigated whether AZD4017, an 11ß-HSD1 inhibitor, can attenuate glucocorticoid-associated side effects on blood pressure, glycaemia, bone, and lipid metabolism, assessed after 7 days therapy in healthy men....[Read more...]

 Amanda Adler and Adam Wishart present What is “The Price of Life”?
 Communicating cost-effectiveness to the public

 Date and Time: Wednesday 1 March 2023, 4:00 - 5:00pm (UK GMT)